junxit/us-congress-bills-112/metadata.md

 - 2012-09-22 — Senate amendment agreed to: Amendment SA 2864 agreed to in Senate by Unanimous Consent.
 - 2012-09-22 — Senate amendment proposed (on the floor): Amendment SA 2864 proposed by Senator Pryor for Senator Akaka.(consideration: CR 9/21/2012 S6670; text: CR 9/21/2012 S6670)
 - 2012-09-22 — Senate amendment submitted
+- 2012-09-24 — Message on Senate action sent to the House.
+- 2012-09-25 — Received in the House.
+- 2012-09-25 — Referred to the House Committee on Natural Resources.